How to Write the Common Application Essays 2018-2019 (With Examples)

 A few tips to accomplish this are:

 In many cases, writing can include more specific word choice.
-For example, “As a kid, I always played basketball,” can be improved to be “Every day after school as kid, I ran home, laced up my sneakers, and shot basketball in my driveway until the sun went down and I could barely see.”
+For example, “As a kid, I always played basketball,” can be improved to be “Every day after school as kid, I ran home, laced up my sneakers, and shot a basketball in my driveway until the sun went down and I could barely see.”

 Deciding on a Prompt